AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

 * `/bullet-manage override` and `/bullet-manage unfind` are more useful _during_ investigations, as you can imagine, but they simply allow you to either re-define who found a Truth Bullet or un-discover it so its trigger can be triggered once again.
 * `/help` is your friend!
 Use it to find more commands that could be useful to you!

-## Starting an Investigation
+## Starting a BDA Investigation

-To start off an investigation with all your Truth Bullets, simply run `/bullet-config toggle` and enable triggering Truth Bullets!
-Your players will now be able to discover any Truth Bullets you laid out for them, as seen in the [investigations usage guide](investigations.md).
+To start off a BDA investigation with all your Truth Bullets, simply run `/bullet-config toggle` and enable triggering Truth Bullets!
+Your players will now be able to discover any Truth Bullets you laid out for them, as seen in the [BDA investigations usage guide](bda_investigations.md).
 It's suggested that you do this once you get in your first BDA message with the initial hints in, though the bot gives you freedom on how to really do that.

-An investigation ends when _all Truth Bullets currently defined has been found_.
+A BDA investigation ends when _all Truth Bullets currently defined has been found_.
 Till then, keep an eye on your player's progress through `/bullet-manage list` and give hints as needed.
 Once all have been found, _the bot will automatically disable triggering bullets._ You'll need to turn on `/bullet-config toggle` again if you add a Truth Bullet for people to find them.

 _**Truth Bullets are not deleted after an investigation.
 You MUST do this manually by using `/bullet-manage clear`!**_  Don't forget to do this - not doing so turns your Truth Bullets into a confusing mess of found and unfound Bullets.
 If you don't know if you've done it, use `/bullet-manage list` to verify it.